posobin/advancedDS/README.md

 - Data Structures and Network Algorithms (by R.Tarjan — covers BSTs, splay trees, link-cut trees).
 - Open Data Structures (by P.Morin — covers BSTs, B-trees, hashing, and some integer data structures).
 - Advanced data structures (by Peter Brass.
 Open access e-book available on the web).
+- Advanced Data Strucutres course at MIT (by Erik Demaine)

 ## Logistics:
 There will be bi-weekly homeworks (~5-6 in total).
 Grading will be based on HW (35%), scribing